iTranscend/charter/README.md

 # Charter

-### Data visualization tool for software developers to easily visualize the results of queries run on multiple database types
+### Data visualization tool for software developers to chart the results of queries run on multiple database types